 To avoid unplanned costs, it’s a good idea to become familiar with the benefit limits and exclusions of your UMP health plan.
 A limited benefit is a benefit that is limited to a certain number of visits or a maximum dollar amount.
 The limit applies to these benefits even if the provider prescribes additional visits and even if the visits are medically necessary.
 Read your plan’s certificate of coverage to learn which services have a benefit limit.

 Other benefits have additional limits related to medical necessity or pre-authorization of services.
 Read your plan’s certificate of coverage to learn more.

 Exclusions are services that are not covered.
 Some services may be medically necessary, yet still are not covered.
-See “What the plan does not cover" and “Prescription drugs UMP does not cover" in your plan’s certificate of coverage.
+See “What the plan does not cover" and “Prescription drugs and products UMP does not cover" in your plan’s certificate of coverage.